 In the good old days most Australian and New Zealand workers belonged to unions.
 Pay rises were negotiated centrally.
-You got paid a fixed hourly rate for the job, higher rates for overtime and that was that.
-Each year the union representatives and the management would lock themselves in a smoke-filled room, order rounds of take-away sandwiches and hammer out an agreed pay rise.
+Employers paid a fixed hourly rate for the job, higher rates for overtime and that was that.
+Each year the union representatives and the management would lock themselves in a smoke-filled room.
+They would order rounds of take-away sandwiches and hammer out an agreed pay rise.

 Of course the process could get nasty.
 Strikes, lockouts, mass-sackings and even riots were not unknown.
 Pay bargaining was even tougher in America where negotiation sometimes involved guns.
-But generally pay negotiations would settle down with an agreement that would involve every worker in the organization getting the same percentage pay rise.
+Generally negotiations would settle with an agreement that saw every worker in the organization getting the same percentage pay rise.

-What isn’t well known is that the managers negotiating with the unions were often awarded the same percentage pay rises as the unionised workforce.
+The managers negotiating with the unions often got the same pay rises as union members.
 In those days merit pay and bonuses were relatively rare.
 As a young manager in the UK, I was once put in this position myself.
 Guess how hard I was with the union negotiators during that pay round?

-Also, non-unionised workers, or workers belonging to less powerful unions would often get pay rises close to the rates negotiated by the stronger groups.
+Also, non-unionised workers, or workers belonging to less powerful unions often got pay rises close to the rates negotiated by the stronger groups.
 A powerful group would establish the ‘norm’ and then everyone else would use this the benchmark when starting their negotiations.

 The economic reforms that swept the English-speaking world in the 1980s and early 1990s saw centralised bargaining give way to a system where individuals increasingly had to negotiate their own terms.
 New Zealanders went on to individual contracts.
 Many Australian workers – particularly those further down the pecking order were still reliant on centralised negotiations until relatively recently but most white-collar workers and polo shirt-collared knowledge workers have to handle their own negotiations.